Windows 11 Not Recognizing External USB DVD Drives Errors Fixed

 In the results that appear on the window on the right, locate the UpperFilters and LowerFilters values.
 Right-click on them and select Delete.
 Confirm that you want to remove them and then restart your computer.

-Note: The UpperFilters and LowerFilters registry values in the DVD/CD-ROM Drives class corrupt and cause problems frequently.
+Note: The UpperFilters and LowerFilters registry values in the DVD/CD-ROM Drives class can sometimes become corrupted and cause recognition problems.
 Removing them may help when an external USB DVD drive is not recognized/detected in Windows 11/10/7.
-But if you don't see the options, it means that there is no incorrect registry value and the DVD drive not showing up in Windows 11 Device Manager is caused by other reasons.
+If you don’t see these entries, the issue likely has another cause.

 Fix 3.
 Remove and Reinstall IDE/ATAPI Drivers

 Step 2: In Device Manager, expand IDE ATA/ATAPI controllers.
-If you can't see the option, click on the View button on the top menu bar of the Device Manager and choose show hidden devices.
+If the option is missing, click on View in the top menu bar and select Show hidden devices.

 Fix 4.
 Restore the DVD Drive using Command Prompt